ualcibar/trancendence/README.md

 ### Angular
 <a id="Angular"></a>
-  Frontend: Angular
+  • Minor module:
+  > Use a front-end framework or toolkit.
+  > We chose angular as our frontend framework.

 ### Postgre
 <a id="Postgre"></a>
+  • Minor module:
+  > Use a database for the backend.
-  Database: PostgreSQL
+  > Database: PostgreSQL

 ### User Management
   <a id="UserManagement"></a>
+  Major module:
-  Major module: Standard user management, authentication, users across tournaments.
+  Standard user management, authentication, users across tournaments.
     ◦ Users can subscribe to the website in a secure way.
     ◦ Registered users can log in in a secure way.
     ◦ Users can select a unique display name to play the tournaments.
     ◦ Users can update their information.
     ◦ Users can upload an avatar, with a default option if none is provided.
     ◦ Users can add others as friends and view their online status.
     ◦ User profiles display stats, such as wins and losses.
     ◦ Each user has a Match History including 1v1 games, dates, and relevant details, accessible to logged-in users.

 ### AI oponent
 <a id="AIoponent"></a>